fetiu/c-observer/readme.md

 # C Observer

-basic implementation of Observer Patter in C.
+basic implementation of Observer Pattern in C.

 ## How to run